Snappychaff290/Discord-Wiki/README.md

 - Select a person to edit their summary or post entries.
 - The UI enforces the 600 character summary limit, edits existing summary/entry messages, and re-links names via the REST API (which mirrors the webhook behaviour).
 If a Discord message was deleted, the bot will create a fresh one and update the database automatically.
 - Optional Discord user IDs can be supplied for summary editors and entry authors; they are stored in the database and echoed back in the timeline.
+- Use the **Refresh Links** button to re-run wiki-linking on the timeline after new dossiers are created.

 ### REST API